aminakano/balloon_game/Computer/init-setup.md

 ### ...OK!
 What now?

 ## 2. Install node.js & npm
-I was disappointed when I run a command `npm install -g [somepackage]` or `npm --version` and my new terminal told `zsh: command not found: npm`.
+I was disappointed when I ran a command `npm install -g [somepackage]` or `npm --version` and Terminal told `zsh: command not found: npm`.

-### Let's start installing Homebrew!🍺
+### Let's start installing Homebrew! 🍺

-At terminal, run `ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`, follow the instructions and complete the installation.
+At Terminal, run `ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`, follow the instructions and complete the installation.
 Then run `brew install node`.

 If you see
 ```